Whilst sub-Qs are not always necessary or appropriate (see below), most

 (hereafter referred to as sub-Qs, but usually known as sub-cuts in

-sub-Qs - yet sadly, they are a very rare treatment in most parts of
+sub-Qs — yet sadly, they are an uncommon treatment in most parts of

-the world apart from Canada and the USA.
-The quotation above
+the world apart from Canada and the USA, though things are slowly

 to give sub-Qs at home to a cat.
 I don't know if this is true, but I've

 heard this from several sources, so it might well be.
-Other European
+This may also be

 a par with the UK. i.e. you won't be offered sub-Qs routinely, and your